MPA2620/DSML_Assignment1/README.md

 # DSML_Assignment1
 First Assignment in DSML Courses

-Here’s an overview of the exercise, the implementation, and the thought process behind how we approached each task, which you can add as a file to your project:

 ---

-## Gradient Descent Exercise - Explanation and Implementation
+## Gradient Descent Exercise 1 - Explanation and Implementation

 ### Overview
 The purpose of this exercise is to implement and explore gradient descent in 1D to minimize a quadratic function, analyze the effect of learning rates, starting points, and perform stability analysis around the minimum.